iterative/dvc.org/content/blog/2021-09-21-collaborative-experiments.md

 ## Intro

-Sharing experiments for machine learning is something that commonly happens.
+Sharing experiments to build machine learning model is important in order to create the best model as quickly as possible.
 You might have a new engineer join the team and you want to get their workspace ready quickly.
-There might be times when someone might have an idea they could try on your model if they could access your current progress.
+Situations come up where you want to run experiments in differnt environments and you need to reproduce them.

 Setting up DVC remotes lets you share all of the data, code, and hyperparameters associated with each experiment so anyone can pick up where you left off in the